Are You Ready to Start Planting Tomatoes?

 Planting tomatoes is fairly easy, if you know what you are doing.
 You have your 4-6 inch seedlings (either home grown or purchased) and you're ready to go.
 The steps you take when planting your tomatoes will have a direct effect on the quality and quantity of the fruit that will be produced.

-Planting tomatoes in your garden should be done no earlier than 2 weeks after the last expected frost in your area.
+Tomatoes should be planted in your garden no earlier than 2 weeks after the last expected frost in your area.
 Tomatoes are usually ripe and ready to pick 70-80 days after planting them in your garden, depending on the variety.

-Take the tomato seedling out of the container (roots and soil too) and place it in the center of the hole.
-The seedling should stick up about 2 inches above the level of the ground at this point.
-If it sticks up higher, you need to dig a deeper hole.
-If it doesn't stick up high enough, add more dirt on top of the rocks until the plant sticks up high enough.
-Once the depth of the hole is right, fill in the sides and top of the hole with dirt.
-Continue adding dirt to the hole until it is level with the ground, tamping it down lightly.
-When done correctly, approximately 2 inches of tomato plant should be visible.
+When done correctly, most of the stem will be covered with dirt and approximately 2 inches of tomato plant should be visible.
 It seems kind of strange planting tomatoes so deep, but there's a good reason for this; the part of the plant that is below the ground will change and become part of the root ball.
 This will produce a much stronger tomato plant because the root system will be more extensive.
 The larger the root system, the easier it is for the plant to absorb water and nutrients from the soil.
 A stronger tomato plant can focus more energy on producing fruit, rather than just trying to stay alive.

 If you are planting tomatoes in a container garden, choose at least a 5 gallon container and follow the same steps listed above.